allmaps/allmaps/packages/render/README.md

 *   `s`   (optional, default `1`)
 *   `viewportSize` **Size** Size of the viewport in viewport pixels, as \[width, height].
 *   `warpedMapList` **WarpedMapList\<W>** A WarpedMapList.
-*   `devicePixelRatio` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)??** The devicePixelRatio of the viewport.
+*   `devicePixelRatio` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)?** The devicePixelRatio of the viewport.
 *   `fit` **Fit** Whether the viewport should contain or cover the bbox of the warpedMapList. (optional, default `'contain'`)

 Returns **Viewport** A new Viewport object

 ### fromProjectedGeoBbox

-Alternative Viewport constructor, specifying projectedGeo using a projectedGeoBbox
+Static method creates that creates a Viewport from Bbox in projected geospatial coordinates.

 #### Parameters